Former State Senator Mike Folmer pleads guilty in child pornography case

-LEBANON COUNTY, Pa. — Former State Senator Mike Folmer is plead guilty to possessing child pornography on Thursday morning.
+LEBANON COUNTY, Pa. — Former State Senator Mike Folmer has plead guilty to possessing child pornography on Thursday morning.

 Folmer appeared before the court to make a plea in a possession of child pornography case that stems from September 2019.

-Attorney General Josh Shapiro announced Folmer's plea.
+Attorney General Josh Shapiro announced Folmer's plea:

 “The defendant was entrusted to represent and serve the Commonwealth, but instead chose to participate in the sexual exploitation of children.
 No one is above the law.
 I will continue to work to protect children and hold those who abuse them accountable.”